Eye Movement Desensitisation and Reprocessing (EMDR) Therapy

 The key benefits of EMDR therapy

-- EMDR therapy reduces the negative affect when reminded of the traumatic incident.
+- Reduces the negative affect when reminded of the traumatic incident.

 - Helps to reduce PTSD symptoms.

 - EMDR therapy will enable you to feel grounded and connected again.

-- EMDR therapy prepares the ground for further therapies in relation to other associated complaints including, trauma associated tinnitus, anxiety, stress, depression and addiction.
+- Prepares the ground for further therapies in relation to other associated complaints including, trauma associated tinnitus, anxiety, stress, depression and addiction.

-- EMDR therapy reduces negative cognitions in relation to the traumatic incident
+- Helps to reduces negative cognitions in relation to the traumatic incident

-- EMDR therapy reduces negative emotions and feelings
+- Helps to reduce negative emotions and feelings

 EMDR Therapy Benefits

 Reduction in PTSD Symptoms

 EMDR therapy can help to reduce PTSD symptoms.
 This means you will have fewer negative thoughts, less intrusive memories & flashbacks, & feel less jumpy or on guard.

 A trauma or multiple traumas might make you feel like disconnecting from other people and withdraw.
 You may not feel like yourself.
 EMDR treatment can help you to reconnect with loved ones and feel like you are back to your old self.